binarytrails/website2.0/frontend/static/frontend/md/quests/archlinux-macbook.md

 2. Erase all of your partitions using cgdisk.

 	X is the letter of your device.
 I will use this to define your letter, but don’t assume your drive is sdx.
 It isn’t, most likely.
-To find your device, write this command and use your logic.
+To find your device, write the last command and use your logic.

 		cgdisk /dev/sdx